AlignmentResearch/deception-evasion-honesty/README_iterative.md

 3. **Iteration 2**: Use p1 as the surrogate for the initial policy (instead of the original Llama model)
 4. **Analysis**: Compare lie detector performance and deception rates across iterations

-This allows us to answer the question: **Have the representations changed such that it is harder to train a probe to distinguish between truth and false answers?**
+This allows us to answer the questions:
+1. Can we improve the percentage of lies returned by the final policy with an iterative SOLiD approach?
+1. Are there some lies that are essentially hard to detect?

 ## Files